-The WAI Expanding Access Project provides support for accessibility work at W3C WAI to broaden outreach and engagement on web and mobile accessibility for people with disabilities in low and middle income countries (LMIC), and in indigenous communities in developing and developed countries.
+The WAI Expanding Access Project provided support for accessibility work at W3C WAI to broaden outreach and engagement on web and mobile accessibility for people with disabilities in low and middle income countries (LMIC), and in indigenous communities in developing and developed countries.

 People with disabilities in low resource regions and communities and communities, including in developing countries and indigenous communities, have benefited less from progress on accessibility of digital technologies than people in more developed regions.
-The proposed work aims to address several factors that contribute to this digital divide, and to set a foundation for more equitable accessibility development in the future, through work that will enhance the overall quality of W3C WAI work, while also supporting the mission of W3C.
+The work aimed to address several factors that contribute to this digital divide, and to set a foundation for more equitable accessibility development in the future, through work that will enhance the overall quality of W3C WAI work, while also supporting the mission of W3C.

 Main Areas of Work

 Improve understanding of the needs of people with disabilities in low resource regions and communities, with regard to technical and educational materials supporting Web and mobile accessibility.

 Update and expand technical and educational materials highlighting improved support for low vision, cognitive, language, and learning disability user needs and improved coverage for mobile accessibility, including examples highlighting the relevance of these accessibility provisions to people with disabilities in low resource regions and communities.

 Improve online resources to recruit, support, and clarify priorities for translations of W3C WAI technical and educational materials, including online resources promoting authorized and volunteer translations; a more understandable Policy for Authorized W3C Translations; and improved discoverability of translated technical and educational materials.